 Establishing a pre-climate change baseline also has implications for fundamental studies that want to understand the underlying processes of consumer-resource dynamics.
 Recognizing that these dynamics are occurring in the context of climate change, our current reality is key.
 The pre-climate change baseline determines whether the system should currently be in equilibrium or is only transient.
-For example, life-history trade-offs often end up in some sort of equilibrium but if climate change has pushed the system off of baseline, then the system might currently be under transient dynamics rather than at equilibrium (Figure 2).
+For example, life-history trade-offs often end up in some form of equilibrium but if climate change has pushed the system away from the baseline, then the system might currently be under transient dynamics rather than at equilibrium (Figure 2).
 This is a similar condition for co-evolution, it predicts an arms-race but that arms-race varies a lot under stationary climate versus non stationary climate (ref).
 To this end, an understanding of the system’s pre-climate change baseline state is important for providing context and designing studies.

-Conclusions and Future Directions
+Future Directions

 While the Cushing hypothesis provides a testable hypothesis for predicting trophic mismatch in response to climate change, it is uncertain how much support there is for this hypothesis.
-In this paper, we put forward two key arguments to explain why this might be.
-First, most studies do not actually provide strong tests of the Cushing hypothesis because studies are not collecting equivalent data on the consumer and resource, and multiple mechanisms are not being tested.
+Here we have suggested two major reasons for this, both of which provide a clear path forward for progress in the field.
+First, most studies do not actually provide strong tests of the Cushing hypothesis because (a) studies do not collect equivalent data on the consumer and resource, and (b) multiple mechanisms are not being tested.
 This makes it difficult to refute the hypothesis if no evidence is found.
-Unless researchers are extremely clear about the mechanistic hypotheses they are testing, progress could be slow.
+Unless researchers are extremely clear about the mechanistic hypotheses they are testing, progress will continue to be slow.
 Second, pre-climate change baselines are not being defined in the majority of studies in this literature.
 Lack of a relevant baseline makes it is unclear whether recent trophic mismatch can be attributed to climate change and it limits our ability to predict the direction and magnitude of trophic mismatch due to climate change.

-To move the field of trophic mismatch forward in the context of climate change and move from documentation towards forecasting, more, and better quality, data are needed to test fundamental hypotheses and define key baselines.
-Below, we highlight some specific approaches and considerations researchers can make to improve testing of the Cushing hypothesis.
+To move the field of trophic mismatch forward in the context of climate change and move from documentation towards forecasting, higher quality data are needed to test fundamental hypotheses and define key baselines.
+Below, we highlight specific approaches and considerations researchers can make to improve testing of the Cushing hypothesis.

 (i) Fundamental theory